-The most recent island-wide survey, The Jersey Bat Survey, was carried out by Louise Magris of the States of Jersey Environment Department, dated October 2003.
+The last island-wide survey, The Jersey Bat Survey, was carried out by Louise Magris of the States of Jersey Environment Department, dated October 2003.
 Now, in 2016 the Jersey Bat Group are expanding the Woodland project to include netting/harp trapping of bats to identify the baseline species that occur here.
 We have already added two species to our inventory, Alcathoe and Daubenton’s, and hope to discover more.

 Many hours were spent viewing and recording the emergence and return of a single Serotine bat on the south side of the church.
 This bat was visible on several occasions just before dusk and due to size and colour was suspected to be a Serotine.
 Ecolocation recording confirmed that the bat was most likely a Serotine and lastly, we were able to analyse it’s droppings for the final confirmation.